 Next to the ones listed above, various manufacturing setups have been deployed, ranging from standard (batch based) mass production, to make-to-order one-time product configurations.
 The latter being supported by a custom developed product configuration plugin.

-Although the nature of open source projects makes it hard to know where our software is being used; however, the project is aware of installations in the US, Canada, EU (Netherlands, Hungary, Estonia, United Kingdom), Indonesia, Myanmar, Philippines, Hong Kong, Malaysia, Australia and Colombia.
+Although the nature of open source projects makes it hard to know where our software is being used; however, the project is aware of installations in the US, Canada, EU (Netherlands, Hungary, Estonia, United Kingdom), Indonesia, Myanmar, Philippines, Hong Kong, Malaysia, Australia, Barbados and Colombia.